Community Events Guidebook

 Events are required to have a plan to handle recyclable materials, grey water and grease removal.
 No grease or grey water will be dumped on City property or into City waterways.
 Hazardous materials are prohibited from entering the trash for disposal at a sanitary landfill.
 It is the responsibility of the event organizer to identify proper disposal options and utilize them.

 Some sources for free events trash and recycling boxes are SWACO (PDF), and Kroger stores.

 All event materials must be removed from park within 24 hours of event conclusion, unless otherwise agreed upon, to include tents, dumpsters, portable restroom, etc.

 Events must follow all parks regulations detailed in City Ordinance, Chapter §96.
-The Community Event Committee can grant permission to use the parks in ways otherwise prohibited by ordinance.
+The Permitted Events Committee can grant permission to use the parks in ways otherwise prohibited by ordinance.
 These must be indicated on application.
 Possible permissible activities include:

 - Changing hours of operation from dawn to dusk

 - Using aerosol paint cans